fsquillace/junest/README.md

 Dependencies
 ------------
 JuJu comes with a very short list of dependencies in order to be installed in most of GNU/Linux distributions.
-The dependencies needed in the host OS are:
+The needed executables in the host OS are:
 - bash
 - wget or curl
 - tar
+- getopt
+- id
 - mkdir

-- linux kernel 2.6.32+
+The minimum recommended linux kernel is 2.6.0+

 Troubleshooting
 ---------------